<?xml version="1.0" encoding="utf-8" ?>

 - Configuring the Blocking Response Page

-Chapter 7: Attack Signatures and Threat Campaigns
+Chapter 7: Using Attack Signatures and Threat Campaigns

 - Defining Attack Signatures